joostkremers/ebib/docs/ebib-manual.md

 When you invoke `ebib-insert-citation`, Emacs prompts you for a key from the database(s) associated with the current buffer and for a citation command to use.
 You can use TAB completion when typing the key.
-If you have the `ivy` package installed, however, Ebib uses a more sophisticated method: instead of typing just the key, you can type (parts of) the author name, publication year and title in order to find the reference you wish to cite.
+If you have either the `ivy` or `helm` package installed, however, Ebib uses a more sophisticated method: instead of typing just the key, you can type (parts of) the author name, publication year and title in order to find the reference you wish to cite.